o2r-project/architecture/docs/05_building-block-view.md

 #### 5.2.1 Whitebox Publication Platforms

 Publication platforms can be roughly divided into two groups.
-They can be specific journals hosted independently, such as [JStatSoft](http://www.jstatsoft.org/), or be a larger platform provided by a publisher to multiple journals, such as [ScienceDirect](http://sciencedirect.com/), [MDPI](http://www.mdpi.com/), [SpringerLink](https://link.springer.com/), or [PLOS](https://plos.org/).
+They can be either specific journals hosted independently, such as [JStatSoft](http://www.jstatsoft.org/) or [JOSS](http://joss.theoj.org/), or a larger platform provided by a publisher to multiple journals, such as [ScienceDirect](http://sciencedirect.com/), [MDPI](http://www.mdpi.com/), [SpringerLink](https://link.springer.com/), or [PLOS](https://plos.org/).
+To some extend, pre-print servers, for example [OSF](https://osf.io/) or [arXiv.org](https://arxiv.org/), can also fall into the latter category.

-Integration with the reproducibility service can happen via plug-ins to open platforms, e.g. [OJS](https://pkp.sfu.ca/ojs/), or by bespoke extensions based on the service's public API.
+Integration with the reproducibility service can happen via plug-ins to generic software, e.g. [OJS](https://pkp.sfu.ca/ojs/), or by bespoke extensions.
+Integrations are based on the service's public API.

 #### 5.2.2 Whitebox ID Provider